PacificCommunity/ofp-sam-proper/file_paths.md

 directory is to open the editor (e.g. RStudio) by clicking on the script file in File Explorer.

-If the editor was open, it is possible that the working directory is something else, some undefined location from earlier work.
+If the editor was already open, it is possible that the working directory is something else, some undefined location from earlier work.
 RStudio has a handy menu command to set the working directory to the script location:

 ```
 Session - Set Working Directory - To Source File Location